Cervical Cancer Delayed Diagnosis

 There are few symptoms for cervical cancer, so early detection depends on being proactive.
 Frequent pap smears can lead to a cervical cancer diagnosis early enough to prevent the cancer from spreading.
 However, even if you have not had frequent pap smears, a doctor, obstetrician, or gynecologist should be on guard for cervical cancer.

-Our Experienced Medical Malpractice Lawyer Can Help
+Our Experienced Cervical Cancer Delayed Diagnosis Lawyers Can Help

 At Richards & Richards, LLP, our attorneys and staff have decades of experience determining whether medical malpractice has occurred.
 Our experience and medical knowledge is second-to-none; one of our firm's attorneys, Veronica Richards, worked as a nurse practitioner before beginning work as a lawyer in 1989.
 Please contact an experienced Pennsylvania Medical Malpractice Lawyer via emailor call toll-free (866) 740-3999, if you believe that delayed cervical cancer diagnosis, misdiagnosis, or other medical errors contributed to the suffering of you or your loved one.